ali-iitd/Dockerr_open5gs_testbed/README.md

 # Dockerized Open5gs Testbed

+Its primary goal of this tutorial is to provide a ready-to-use setup for Open5GS with Kamailio IMS to support VoLTE experimentation in order to help researchers and students quickly deploy a minimal viable environment, reducing time spent on initial debugging and setup, so they can focus on deeper study and development.

 This repository contains docker files to deploy an Over-The-Air (OTA) 4G/5G network using following projects:
 - Core Network (4G/5G) - open5gs - https://github.com/open5gs/open5gs
 - IMS (VoLTE + VoNR) - kamailio - https://github.com/kamailio/kamailio